wad3birch/project_cloud_computing_group_x/README.md

 **DO NOT** `git push` by force !!!
 Make sure you have pull or merge the branch before push

-### 7.12 : Decide the archetecture of project use kubernetes, modify the front end UI, and commit the slides.
+### 7.12 : Decide the architecture of project use kubernetes, modify the front end UI, and commit the slides.

 |               |                                                                                                  |
 |---------------|--------------------------------------------------------------------------------------------------|